coderamen666/srd-v3.5-md/epic/epic-spells.md

 third seed might not have a range at all.
 Likewise, some seeds have targets, while others have an effect or an area.
 To determine which seed takes precedence in the finished epic spell, the character must decide which seed is the base seed.
-The seed most important to the spell's overall purpose is the base seed, and it determines the casting time, range, target, and so on.
+The seed most important to the spell’s overall purpose is the base seed, and it determines the casting time, range, target, and so on.
 The other seeds apply only their specific effects to the finished spell.
-It is occasionally difficult to determine a base seed by examining the spell's effects.
+It is occasionally difficult to determine a base seed by examining the spell’s effects.
 If no one seed is most important, simply pick one seed for the purposes of making this determination.